allison-chu/pui-homework-template/final-project/README.md

  What would you use?
 Edit the list given your plan.
 For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.

 * ChatGPT
-  * I will use it for … because it can help me …
+  * I will use it for refining my ideas because it might help me think outside the box.
-  * I will not use it for … because it might not be able to help me with …
+  * I will not use it for coding my entire website since that won't help me learn.
-* GitHub Copilot
-* ...

 ### *Responsible Use*